 Batavia, Illinois School District news

-Batavia High School hosted the annual homecoming parade on Wilson and Main streets on Wednesday, Sept.
-14, 2022.
+Batavia High School held their annual homecoming parade through Batavia on Wednesday, Sept.
+20, 2023.

 Daniel White, Kadin Johnson and Aleksandar Simeunovic were named by officials of the National Merit Scholarship Corporation along with approximately 16,000 semifinalists in the 69th annual National Merit Scholarship Program.

 The Batavia school board’s tentative 2024-2025 budget is expected to have a surplus of just over $2 million.

 Parents and students in Batavia School District 101 were welcomed back to school on Wednesday, Aug.
 16, 2023.

 Students in Kane County school districts return to class next week.
 St. Charles District 303 starts Monday Aug.
 14, and Batavia Public School District 101, Geneva Community Unit School District 304, and Kaneland Community Unit School District 302 all start on Wednesday, Aug.
 16.

 Superintendent Tom Kim said he is driven to serve students and ready to be a champion for those in Batavia Public School District 101.

 Batavia school district’s new superintendent took his place at the table at Tuesday night’s school board meeting, where administration and board members discussed the tentative budget for fiscal year 2024.

 Superintendent Lisa Hichens is retiring at the end of the month after 22 years of service in Batavia.

 The effort between these agencies seeks to increase awareness and encourage responsible driving behaviors to reduce the risk of crashes involving pedestrians.